tedirghazali/alga-css/README.md

 # tailstrap
-Tailstrap CSS is a front-end framework based on Tailwind CSS with Bootstrap like classes
+Tailstrap CSS are components for Tailwind CSS and Laravel (Liveware/Inertia.js) with Bootstrap like classes.
+This is not a framework but just Tailwind components